wandb/edu/model-management/README.md

 5. Select destination project and pick the Launch queue you created
 6. Choose a name for your automation and save it - you can now add it by adding the chosen alias (e.g. "candidate") to a model version in model registry

+## Conclusions

+We hope this course provided you with knowledge and inspiration to build your own model management system and tooling.
+If you have any doubts how do this with W&B Model Registry, reach out to us at [support@wandb.com](mailto:support@wandb.com).